 My art is rooted in design mixed with play.
 Through my work I reexamine perspectives, with an appreciation of the interconnectedness of all things living.
 With a background in textile design, graphic design, and wood working, my art combines a variety of materials.
 I invite the viewer to engage his or her own curiosity as conventional expectations are reshaped, distorted, or sometimes ignored.

 When I complete a work, I often gain a better understanding regarding some aspect of myself and the world around me.
-The finished piece becomes my teacher, as themes revolve around childhood vacations, lessons learned from my father, and architecture.
-Parts of me I was unaware of suddenly become apparent.
+The finished piece becomes my teacher, as themes revolve around the everyday, from waiting to dreaming, from commuting to vacationing.
+Parts of me I was unaware of suddenly become wildly apparent.
 Subconscious doctrines enter consciousness as each piece gains a voice of its own.